 Prior to teaching, I began my social work career as a YWCA Youth Director where I planned and implemented after school programs for children living in low-income housing, facilitated groups for adolescent girls, planned community events and coordinated summer camps including one for children with social, emotional and/or behavioral issues.
 Subsequently, I went to graduate school in Baltimore, MD where I helped with community organizing and program development in several grassroots nonprofit organizations and worked with Maryland Association of Nonprofit Organizations.
 While at SU, I have been involved with the YWCA Carlisle, Pennsylvania GEAR-Up and Cumberland/Perry Housing and Community Partnership.
+I devote most of my service time working with community members and social service providers to increase access to social services and youth programming in Shippensburg through the Shippensburg Community Resource Coalition: http://www.shipresources.org.
+This project provides a unique community-university partnership opportunity and encourages service learning opportunities and internships.
 I engage in continuous learning by attending numerous conferences and workshops each year along with serving as a volunteer in the community.
-I am currently working with community members and social service providers to increase access to social services and youth programming in Shippensburg through the Shippensburg Community Resource Coalition: http://www.shipresources.org.
-This project will also provide a unique community-university partnership opportunity and encourage service learning opportunities and internships.

 My teaching and research interests include leadership in social services, community development, poverty, gender issues and social justice.
 I am particularly interested in transformational leadership and have published and provided training in this area.
 Whether I am training in a workshop or teaching in the classroom, I see my role as a facilitator of learning and work to actively engage participants.
 I also utilize as much service learning as possible to help students apply what they are learning while giving back to the community.
 I am passionate about social work and social justice and helping students develop critical thinking skills to use a systems perspective when thinking about social work services.